Roxa-na/matlabProjects/universityCodes/Guide.md

 ## Ex5

 ## Ex6
 In this exercise, **matlab cutome functions** for different examples were written.
-Moreover, the performance of **nested-for-loops** approach and the **vectorized** one were investigated for the multiplication of large matrices.
+Moreover, the execution time of **nested-for-loops** approach and the **vectorized** one for the multiplication of large matrices were measured.
 ## Ex7